Learn something new every day

 Using an absorption costing income statement for reporting a company’s financial performance provides some challenges.
 The costs associated with producing goods might not be easily assigned to the individual units sold by the company.
 For example, when the production process requires the use of electricity, it might be impossible to measure exactly how much electrical output was used to produce each individual product.
 As a workaround, a company might choose to average the production costs with the number of units produced in an effort to assign an average production cost amount to individual units.

 With an absorption costing income statement, the net income of a business is calculated using both production costs and the number of units sold by the business.
 The net income of a business, then, is affected by how much inventory the business carries of specific products, during the period covered by a financial report.
 If the business carries little to no inventory, but all other variables are the same, the business reports a higher net income than if it sells the same number of units but carries a higher inventory of products.

-Because of its approach, an absorption costing income statement might also be called full costing.
+Because of its approach, this kind of income statement might also be called full costing.
 In variable costing, fixed production costs are not included in the cost of producing goods or services.
 Since an absorption costing income statement does take fixed manufacturing costs into consideration when calculating the cost of making products, it is seen by some as a full or more complete picture of how the company is performing financially.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!